 His publications in the field of late nineteenth century French art are extensive.
 His books include Toulouse-Lautrec (1977), Seurat (1985), Degas.
 The Nudes (1988), Edgar Degas: Waiting (1995), Framing France.
 The Representation of Landscape in France, 1870-1914 (editor, 1998), Soil and Stone.
 Impressionism, Urbanism, Environment (co-editor with Frances Fowle, 2003), The Troubled Republic.
 Visual Culture and Social Debate in France, 1889-1900 (2004), Vincent van Gogh: The Starry Night (2008), and Art of the Actual.
 Naturalism and Style in Early Third Republic France, 1880-1900 (2012).

-In 2012, the French government appointed him Officier dans l'Ordre des Arts et des Lettres.
+In 2012, the French government appointed him Officier dans l'Ordre des Arts et des Lettres, promoting him to Commandeur in 2018.

 Thomson’s research interests are primarily in late nineteenth century art, with a particular expertise in French art.